How to Interface 28BYJ‑48 Stepper Motor with STM32 Using ULN2003 Driver

 We need the delay in microseconds to control the RPM of the motor.
 I have already covered a tutorial about how to generate delays in microseconds.
 Below is the image showing the timer configuration for the delay.

-I am using TIM1 for the delay.
+I am using TIM1 to provide the delay.
 The TIM1 is connected to the APB2 bus, which is running at 72MHz as shown in the clock configuration above.
 We need the Timer frequency to be 1MHz, so we will use the prescaler of 72 to bring down the clock from 72MHz to 1MHz.
 The ARR is set to maximum, 0xFFFF, as it is generally set for delays.

 Below is the image showing the pin configuration for this project.